sandman/sandman.github.io/src/content/blog/deploying-zola-blog-on-github.md

 draft: false
 ---

-## Customizing and Deploying your Zola blog to GitHub Pages

 If you're a blogger or a developer looking to create and host your blog with minimal fuss, [Zola](https://www.getzola.org/) is an excellent choice.
 Zola is a fast, simple, and flexible static site generator written in [Rust](https://www.rust-lang.org/).
 One of the nice things about Zola is that it can be easily deployed to GitHub Pages, a **free and reliable hosting service provided by GitHub**.
 In this tutorial, I'll walk you through the process of customizing and deploying your Zola blog to GitHub Pages step by step.

 ### Prerequisites